 Accessibility of information is something that is very important to us here at the Modern Technology Podcast Network.
 We realize that although our work is primarily audio-based, there will always be those for whom that is not the most useful data medium.

 To best serve everyone we can, we are doing our best to post human-made, human-readable text transcripts of our work.
-This is a lot of work with hours of audio, so in addition to tackling what we can ourselves we have recently begun engaging the excellent services of a professional transcriber (shoutout to the wonderful Betty Sulwe!) and it’s our goal to eventually present all our work in readable as well as listenable formats.
+It’s our goal to eventually present all our work in readable as well as listenable formats.

 Transcript links for individual episodes will be added to the relevant episode and podcast pages as they become available.
 You can also check out our new Transcripts page for a consolidated list of all currently-available transcripts.